-If you’re new to refashioning and don’t have a “stash” of clothes to work from, check out my post on shopping for refashions and upcycles!
+If you’re new to refashioning and don’t have a “stash” of clothes to work from, check out my tips for shopping for refashions and upcycles!
 If you already have a shirt, read my tips for actually sewing refashions here!

 I am so happy with how it turned out!
 Check out 13+ t-shirt refashion ideas for more inspiration, too!

 This are the two shirts I started with – both knit tshirts.
 The pink one is a little lighter weight and several sizes larger, which gave me more material to work with.